Matthew 18

 Woe to the world because of stumbling blocks!
 It is necessary for the stumbling blocks to come, but woe to the one by whom the stumbling block comes!

-Comments Matthew 18:7 “Woe to the world because of stumbling blocks” or “woe to the world for temptations to sin.”
+“Woe to the world because of stumbling blocks” or “woe to the world for temptations to sin.”
 These temptations to sin spoken in this verse are related directly to sin against the Lord.
 Because of believing in themselves, humans disregard the Creator who created all things.
 And, because the world does not think that all things come from God, this is a sin against God.
 Knowledge and technology also lead to temptations to sin.
 Technology relates to making life easier, but humans use some technology to put themselves up.
 For example, people try to create rain and then put themselves at the same level as God; the smart ones lift their fists and think that they themselves are gods.
 Humans can play with nature, but can they create one seed without the Lord’s hand?
 They gather and transform seeds but forget to think about the One that created the seed.
 Also, they develop computers and many smart things, but they forget about the One who created all the materials used in all things.
 Q: Is the Lord against technology?
 A: No, the Lord is not against technology, even the most advanced technology, as long as technology is not used against the Lord.

 The next temptation to come to the whole world is greed.
 The greed of all things, not just the things of this world, but the greed for the unseen things as well; because the Lord calls some to do something and those persons already think about the reward they will receive, that is greed.
 Humans need to feel important in this world and in the world to come.
 The sin of greed for the things of this world is a sin against God’s work.
-This greed makes humans wish for things that are not made by the hand of the Lord (i.e., biological cloning, DNA engineering, stem-cell engineering, in-vitro fertilization, transgenderism, transhumanism, etc.) and tempts them to think that they can be equal to God.
+This greed makes humans wish for things that are not made by the hand of the Lord (i.e., biological cloning, DNA engineering, stem-cell engineering, in-vitro fertilization, transgenderism, transhumanism, tattooing and body transformation, etc.) and tempts them to think that they can be equal to God.
 To fight against greed, be content and thankful for what you have received; be content in all things.
 It doesn’t matter how small we receive; just be content and thankful with a true heart.
 These temptations to sin spoken in this verse are related directly to sin against the Lord.

 “It is necessary for the stumbling blocks to come.”
 It is necessary for temptations to come because of the will of the Father to save humans.
 Temptations will help humans turn to the Lord; when they see that they alone cannot fight temptations, they will seek help from the Lord.
 The purpose of temptations to come is to save the obedient ones.
 This way works for those who listen and obey, but the ones that do not come, the Lord works with them as well, but they choose not to come (See 1 Corinthians 10:13).
 Not that the latter do not feel guilty, but they choose to have fun in the world.